murat-uluu-umar/The-Raw/README.md

 # The Raw
 It is the demo.
-I named it "The Raw", because the main idea is about the raw (green) boy, who had lost his family and got a soul raw (interpret it as a pain).
+I named it "The Raw", because the main idea is about a raw boy, who had lost his family and got a soul raw.
 He wants to avenge the rats.
 Rats are robbers, they are the reason for the loss of the boy.

 This game developed for that ![Gamedev.js gamejam](https://itch.io/jam/gamedevjs-2022) as a html game.
 The theme was: RAW.
 My project was judged based on how well I implement the theme, and I could interpret it however I like.